pjobson/aerohive_hiveap-330/BATMAN/README.md

 ## Notes

-### OpenSSH

-Depending on the version of OpenSSH you are using, you may have to use the `-O` "dash oh" flag with `scp`.
-You'll specifically get an error like this:

-    scp 10.10.10.10:/etc/bat-hosts .
-    ash: /usr/libexec/sftp-server: not found
-    /usr/bin/scp: Connection closed

-### General

 This assumes you are familiar with Linux and can get around a basic file system.

 I'm using my 802.11a/b/g/n radio for the mesh network